SoftwareHeritage/swh-docs/docs/deposit/howto/multistep-deposit.rst

   .. tab-item:: CLI

+    Note the '--partial' flag, the `--deposit-id` argument and the '--archive' argument, as we're sending a new software artefact.

     .. code-block:: console

-      # 1) Note the '--partial' flag
-      # 2) Note the `--deposit-id` argument
-      # 3) Note the '--archive' argument as we're sending a new software artefact
       swh deposit upload \
         --username USERNAME --password PASSWORD \
         --url https://deposit.staging.swh.network/1 \